2. Who should I ask? - Ka pātai ahau ki a wai?

 The data for their research came from three samples of editorial articles from 17 suburban newspapers.
 The samples were collected between 2004 and 2008, based on the articles’ inclusion of one or more keywords (e.g., sovereignty, Māori-Pākehā relations, Māori health).

-Isabelle Cherney and her colleagues asked the research question
+Isabelle Cherney and Kamala London asked the research question

-What is thei mpact of gender stereotyped toys on children’s complexity of play?
+What is the mpact of gender stereotyped toys on children’s complexity of play?

 To answer this question the researchers observed children aged from 18-47 months playing in a playroom.